-In the 18th century there were already a very large number of water and steam powered corn mills in Wandsworth, producing flour on an industrial scale.
-Many of these were owned by John Watney whose house 'Rushmere' still stands on Southside, Wimbledon Common.
-So it seems strange that in 1799 he should apply to the Manor Court to enclose a piece of land on Wimbledon Common for the purpose of erecting a windmill.
-But it appears that the residents of Wimbledon were not wholly satisfied with factory produced flour and wanted to have their own mill for local use.
+In the 18th century there were already a large number of water and steam powered corn mills in Wandsworth, producing flour on an industrial scale.
+Many of these were owned by John Watney, whose house 'Rushmere' still stands on Southside, Wimbledon Common.
+While it seems strange that in 1799 he should apply to the Manor Court to enclose a piece of land on Wimbledon Common for the purpose of erecting a windmill, it appears that the residents of Wimbledon were not wholly satisfied with factory produced flour and wanted to have their own mill for local use.

 John Watney died before he had put his plan into effect, and it was not until 1816 that a new application was made by a Roehampton carpenter, Charles March.
 The following year he was granted a 99-year lease on a small plot of land on Wimbledon Common, at an annual rent of two shillings, 'upon this special condition that he shall erect and keep up a public Corn Mill for the advantage and convenience of the neighbourhood'.

 Charles March was a carpenter rather than a millwright, and this may account for the unusual construction of the mill.
 Originally the single-storey octagonal brick base together with a second storey constructed of wood housed all the working machinery.
 Above this was a conical tower which held the post supporting the cap on which the sails were mounted.

 The post was hollow so that an iron shaft could be taken down inside it to turn the millstones on the floor below.
 It was therefore known as a hollow-post mill.
 While common in Holland, such mills are most unusual in this country but a mill of this type existed in Southwark, near the site of the old Globe theatre, so Charles March probably copied this design, being ignorant of more usual windmill practice.